freqn/vcv_rack_racket/README.md

 # VCV Rack Racket

-For sharing of song (.vcv) files, libraries and eventually custom modules.
+For sharing of racks (.vcv) files, libraries and eventually custom modules.